jmclip/MACSS-40550-ABM/2_Schelling/week2_slides.md

 ---

 # Untangling code
 Notice that this model has TWO types of agents.
-In our code, we have two files, schelling_basic and schelling_complex.
+In our code, we have two files, mesa_schelling and mesa_agent.
 Let's take some time to look over these files and see what we think about them.

 ---
 # Two agent types: the mechanics of design